robinallenaz/SBA-319/README.md

 GET /comments/:id: Retrieves a single comment by ID.
 PUT /comments/:id: Updates a single comment by ID.
 DELETE /comments/:id: Deletes a single comment by ID.
-Seed Data

-The application includes a seed file (seed.js) that populates the database with sample data.
-This data includes five users, five posts, and five comments.

 ## Objectives